Kenyah languages

 The Kenyah languages are a group of half a dozen or so closely related languages spoken by the Kenyah peoples of Borneo.
 They are:

-Kenyah proper (a dialect cluster, incl.
-Madang), Sebob, Tutoh (Long Wat), Wahau Kenyah, Uma’ Lung / Uma’ Lasan.
+Kenyah proper (a dialect cluster, including Madang), Sebob, Tutoh (Long Wat), Wahau Kenyah, Uma’ Lung / Uma’ Lasan.

 Ethnologue says that the Punan–Nibong languages are related to Uma’ Lasan, Glottolog that they are outside the Kenyah languages.

 Classification

 Soriente (2008) proposes a Kayan-Kenyah grouping.